 Recommendations

-The Animation sensibilities displayed in Two-Lip Time are unparalleled, the emotional payoff of the 1926 classic is what fans crave in similar titles.
+The Comedy sensibilities displayed in Two-Lip Time are unparalleled, the emotional payoff of the 1926 classic is what fans crave in similar titles.
 Our criteria for this list were simple: only the most cult status and relevant titles.

 The cultural footprint of Two-Lip Time in United States to define the very concept of cult status in modern film.